GarrettJenkinson/informME/README.md

 * rName is a string providing a name for the reference phenotype

-In this case, the function generates the file gRank-JSD-tName-VS-rName.xlsx.
+In this case, the function generates the file gRank-JSD-tName-VS-rName.tsv.

-usage (when no replicate reference data is available):
+usage (when no replicate reference data is available and rankings will be done by average promoter JSD):

     setwd("path/to/informME/src/R_src/")
     source("jsGrank.R")